Registrar’s Office FAQ

 - Name, weight, and height of intercollegiate athletic team members

 - Previous institution attended

 No. FERPA states that the College will consider your son/daughter as an adult, regardless of age or financial dependence.
 Without his or her written consent you cannot access their academic records.

 Students should apply to a major by the end of their 5th term.
 All students must apply to a program by the first April after accumulating 50 credits.
 Students that do not apply by this time are not permitted to register for courses the following year.

 Bryn Athyn College holds one Commencement ceremony each year in May.
-The ceremony takes place on the last Saturday in May at 10:00 AM.
-The ceremony is held at the Asplundh Field House, 2775 Buck Road, Bryn Athyn, PA.
+The ceremony takes place on a Saturday in May usually at 10:00 AM.
+The ceremony is held at the College Center on the Bryn Athyn College campus.